site stats

 Enrollment in CTE courses also affords students the unique opportunity to participate in Career & Technical Student Organizations.
 These co-curricular student organizations are integrated into the classroom experience to provide additional learning opportunities that develop leadership skills and enhance the student's perspective of the world through field trips, guest speakers, competitive events, and conferences.

-CTSOs at Broad Run include DECA, an association of marketing students, Future Business Leaders of America (FBLA), Family, Career, and Community Leaders of America (FCCLA), and the Future Educators Association (FEA).
+CTSOs at Broad Run include DECA, an association of marketing students, Future Business Leaders of America (FBLA), Family, Career, and Community Leaders of America (FCCLA), and Educators Rising (EdRising).

 Website Links